MicrosoftDocs/visualstudio-docs/docs/msbuild/msbuild-dot-targets-files.md

 .NET SDK targets are installed with the .NET SDK, for example, at `C:\Program Files\dotnet\sdk\{version}\Sdks\Microsoft.NET.Sdk\targets\` for `Microsoft.NET.Sdk` on Windows.
 For a complete list of SDKs and what `.targets` file they import, see [.NET project SDKs](/dotnet/core/project-sdk/overview).

-Earlier projects (or any project that doesn't specify an SDK) explicitly import one or more `.targets` files to define their build process.
-For example, a C# project created by earlier versions of Visual Studio imports *Microsoft.CSharp.targets* which imports *Microsoft.Common.targets*.
+Projects that don't specify an SDK usually explicitly import one or more `.targets` files to define their build process.
+For example, C# projects created by earlier versions of Visual Studio import *Microsoft.CSharp.targets*, which imports *Microsoft.Common.targets*.
 The C# project itself defines the items and properties specific to that project, but the standard build rules for a C# project are defined in the imported `.targets` files.

 The `$(MSBuildToolsPath)` value specifies the path of these common `.targets` files.
 For .NET projects, the path is typically `{Visual Studio installation folder}\MSBuild\Current\Bin\{architecture}`.